RelativityMC/C2ME-neoforge/CONTRIBUTING.md

 ## Understanding Patches
-Patches are very simple, but center around the directory `Starlight-Patched`
+Patches are very simple, but center around the directory `C2ME-fabric-patched`

 Assuming you already have forked the repository: